Medically Reviewed by Dr. Shradha Chakhaiyar, MBBS, DGO, MRCOG (London) — IVF Specialist & Reproductive Surgeon

 Home Pregnancy Tests After IVF

 Many patients consider taking a home pregnancy test before their scheduled clinic visit.
+However, testing too early can produce misleading results.
+Two issues may occur:

 False Positive Results

+Some IVF cycles involve an hCG trigger injection before egg retrieval.
 This hormone may remain in the body for several days and can cause a pregnancy test to appear positive even if implantation has not occurred.

 False Negative Results

 If implantation occurs later than expected, hCG levels may not yet be high enough to be detected on a home pregnancy test.
+For this reason, doctors usually recommend waiting at least 12–14 days after embryo transfer before testing at home.

 Medical Tests That Confirm IVF Pregnancy